Eisenstein degeneration of Euler systems: Duality and Atkin--Lehner

 \section{Duality and Atkin--Lehner}

-As in \cite{loefflerzerbes16}, there is a second family of sheaves $\mathscr{D}'_r$ (denoted by the more verbose notation $\mathcal{D}_{r, m}(\mathscr{H}'_0)$ in \emph{op.cit.}), which also interpolates the standard finite-dimensional sheaves, but has an action of $U'(p)$ rather than $U(p)$.
-It is the sheaf $\mathscr{D}'_r$ which is used for interpolating Euler system classes in families.
+As in \cite{loefflerzerbes16}, there is a second family of sheaves $\sD'_r$ (denoted by the more verbose notation $\mathcal{D}_{r, m}(\mathscr{H}'_0)$ in \emph{op.cit.}), which also interpolates the standard finite-dimensional sheaves, but has an action of $U'(p)$ rather than $U(p)$.
+It is the sheaf $\sD'_r$ which is used for interpolating Euler system classes in families.

-\begin{remark} There is a canonical pairing between $\mathscr{D}_r$ and $\mathscr{D}'_r$, landing in the constant sheaf; but it is not perfect in general (indeed, we shall see shortly that it does not induce a perfect duality on the fibre at a critical Eisenstein point). \end{remark}
+\begin{remark} There is a canonical $L$-linear pairing between $\sD_r$ and $\sD'_r$, landing in the constant sheaf $L$; but it is not perfect in general (indeed, we shall see shortly that it does not induce a perfect duality on the fibre at a critical-slope Eisenstein point). \end{remark}

-The two sheaves are interchanged by the Atkin--Lehner involution, modulo a twist of the Galois action; so the above structural results for $\mathscr{D}$ carry over \emph{mutatis mutandis} to $\mathscr{D}'$.
+The two sheaves are interchanged by the Atkin--Lehner involution, modulo a twist of the Galois action; so the above structural results for $\sD$ carry over \emph{mutatis mutandis} to $\sD'$.
 So, for $r \in \ZZ_{\ge 0}$, we have exact sequences of sheaves on $Y$

-equivariant for the action of the transposed Hecke operators, with the twist $\Qp(r+1)$ twisting the action of $U'(p)$ by $p^{r+1}$.